renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Configurations.md

 > To learn which options are available for each application, check the [documentation](Applications.md).

 Note that the user can still modify all these options as he/she pleases, using the Duplex browser.
-By specifying options in the configuration, you only provide a good "starting point".
+Any configuration you make only provides a good "starting point".

+**Hidden options** : If you feel that a given configuration has too many options (after all, some options are pretty device-specific), you can define them as hidden:

+    Keyboard = {
+      mappings = {
+        -- your mappings..
+      },
+      options = {
+        -- your options..
+      }
+      hidden_options = {
+        "channel_pressure","pitch_bend"
+      },
+    },

 ### Application palette